 (left to right) Barbara Arrowsmith-Young, Mark Watson and Heather Branscombe.
 Heather will be implementing the the ABI Wellness 4 Pillar Program at her organization, Abilities Neurological Rehabilitation, an innovative, patient-centred brain injury provider based in BC.

 Mark Watson on the right, with Josh Poirier, Executive Director of the Watson Society for Brain Health, a licensee of the ABI Wellness program.

-“The hero in this story isn't ABI Wellness or ANR.
+“The hero in this story isn't ABI Wellness or Abilities Rehabilitation.
 The hero here is Clayton"

 Q: Which healthcare innovations excite you?
 In this context of innovation, what are you scared by?

 HB: In the world of neuroplasticity, repetition in care is key and technology is one of the key tools that is enabling that repetition that we’re looking for, and that’s exciting.
 I don’t get scared a lot, I have to say.
 The thing that scares me is that sometimes people are using these tools that don’t have the vision of how to apply them.
 A tool can be used for less altruistic purposes.
 You don’t necessarily have to be a therapist or medical professional, but having a deeper understanding of the pros and cons of using any particular tool to get you to that end result is helpful.

 Q: When you look at ABI and the 4-Pillar model of care within the current landscape, there are several cognitive enhancement tools out there.
 What made you choose ABI Wellness team?